 - Avoid unnecessary printing and print on both sides; - Use recycled papers and reuse paper-made products such as envelops and folders; - Replace the use of papers by sharing and storing information and documents in electronic formats; and - Adopt company-wide cloud based working environment to reduce the need of printed documentation.

-For the coming year, we target to reduce the overall group paper consumption by 5% and hopefully exceed the 5% target for the Vietnam offices through the introduction of more advanced paperless technology.
+For the coming year, we target to reduce the overall group paper consumption by 2-3% through the initiatives.

 A3.
 The Environment and Natural Resources